0xkzam/cryptography/README.md

   - Calculate <code>s = c<sub>1</sub><sup>x</sup> mod p</code> where `x` is the private key
   - Then calculate <code>m = (c<sub>2</sub> * s<sup>-1</sup>) mod p</code>
 - A basic implementation can be found [here](https://github.com/0xkzam/cryptography/blob/main/modern/ElGamal.py) _(WIP)_

+<a id="item-7"></a>
+#### Shamir's Secret Sharing
+Sharmir's Secret Sharing (SSS) is a method of splitting a secret into multiple pieces such that the secret can only be reconstructed when a sufficient number of pieces are combined.
+The main principle behind SSS is the use of polynomial interpolation.
+We can find a polynomial with a degree k-1 where k is the minimum number of pieces required to reconstruct the secret and n is the total number of pieces the secret is split into.

+- Let the secret be D
+- Let number of splits be n
+- Choose k such that n/2 < k ≤ n
+- The polynomial f(x) = a0 + a1x + a2x2 +... + ak-1 xk-1
+  - Here, a0 = D
+  - Choose coefficients a1, a2, ...,ak-1 randomly from a finite field
+- Then generate n pairs of (x, f(x))
+  - Calculate f(x) for x = 1 , 2, …,n

+The n pairs are distributed among the n parties.
+Since the polynomial is of degree k-1, we only need k pairs to reconstruct the polynomial using interpolation and compute D.